 If you have convictions in multiple states, we must evaluate the laws of each state (the states you have convictions in and the state in which you currently reside) to determine what your options are to restore your gun rights.
-If you would like us to evaluate your case and determine if it is possible to restore your rights, then we can do a firearm rights analysis for a small fee, which would then be applied to the cost of the restoration if you are eligible for the service.
+If you would like us to evaluate your case and determine if it is possible to restore your rights, then we can do a firearm rights analysis for a small fee.

-The average Illinois firearm rights restoration case takes about six to eight months.
-However, depending on the facts of the case, whether the DA is objecting, and the age of the case, the process can take less or more time.
+There is no average Illinois firearm rights restoration case because each case is different.
+Depending on the facts of the case, whether the DA is objecting, and the age of the case, the process can take a year or more.
 We will work on your case as fast as we can on our end to get it filed, and then we will assist the court, Department of State Police and DA with anything they need to get your case heard and decided.

 The Department of State Police and the court work on a first-come, first served basis.
 We will work to get your application prepared and filed as quickly as possible.
 If you are obtaining your firearm rights for a job, we would be glad to write a letter to your employer or potential employer letting them know we are in the process of filing to have your firearm rights restored.